Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaves: Long, narrow, dull green.

-Stems: No thorns.
-Long, narrow, dull green.
+Stems: Long, narrow, dull green.

 Roots: Clump-forming.

-Wildlife: Attracts butterflies.
+Wildlife: The flowers attract butterflies.

 Toxic / Danger: No.